deepanshu1420/ChatGPT-Clone/README.md

 ---

 ## 🌟 Overview
 This project is a ChatGPT clone that simulates a virtual therapist bot.
 Users can have real-time, context-aware conversations powered by OpenAI GPT-4.0-mini API.
 The app improves user engagement through interactive and meaningful responses.

 ---

+## 🌐 Live Demo
+Try the ChatGPT Clone online: [Chat with me](https://chatgpt-clone-online.netlify.app/)

+---